International Carduelan Society

 Green food like the seeding Grasses and Lettuce are provided daily.
 The bird fully recovered resuming laying a clutch of four eggs.

-Inability to pass an egg can be very serious, without treatment egg binding can result in a very painful death of the bird.
+Inability to pass an egg can be very serious, without treatment egg binding can result in a very painful death .

 SoftEgg1.jpg (15673 bytes)SoftEgg2.jpg (14749 bytes)SoftEgg4.jpg (15037 bytes)SmallEeg1.jpg (18362 bytes)SmallEeg6.jpg (14820 bytes)